 The Court is directed to consider the physical, emotional, educational, medical, and unique needs of the child(ren).
 The parent’s co-parenting abilities are considered, and things like communication skills and the ability to remain accepting that the child will love both parents will be considered.
 The parent’s financial responsibility, religious compatibility with the child, the parent’s emotional stability, and specific factors are considered by the court.
 Niche factors that hopefully remain uncommon are evidence of domestic violence, neglect, or abuse, or whether the parent has intentionally exposed the child to pornography.
 When present, these factors significantly affect the Court’s ultimate decision.
 Finally, with older children, the court can consider the stated wishes and concerns of the child who, if 14 years old, will have their wishes more strongly considered.
 However, this is not to say that a child’s wishes will not be considered if they are not yet 14.
 There are other practical factors that will also be considered, like how close the parents live to each other or if some stepsiblings or half-siblings can be kept together through certain arrangements but would be disrupted by others.
 After this, the court can examine whatever else they please in determining the child’s best interest.
 If a party believes that there’s something the court needs to know to get to the right decision and to come to a ruling that will be in the child(ren)’s best interest, the Court will allow it, even if it doesn’t fit squarely into one of the statutory custody factors.

-For more information on Family Law Cases In Utah, a free initial consultation is your next best step.
+For more information on Family Law Cases In Utah, an initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (801) 923-6565 today.